Graduate researchers and research misconduct

 - Australian Code for the Responsible Conduct of Research (ACRCR)

-- National Statement on Ethical Conduct in Research Involving Humans and Animals
+- National Statement on Ethical Conduct in Human Research

 - Australian Code of Practice for the Care and Use of Animals for Scientific Purposes

 Information on Ethics and the UNE Ethics Committees can be found at Research Services Ethics page.